 If the feasibility study you receive is presented to you in a file type that is incompatible with your current software, the plans will not be utilized to their fullest potential.

-The study should be created in or converted to a format that works well for the long-term scope of the project and your company’s operational demands.
+The study should be created in or converted to a format that works well for the long-term scope of the project and your company’s operational demands and technical aspects.

 Feasibility Studies Vary by Project